 Spinners became angry about the competition and automation risk to their livelihood, because the invention of the spinning jenny enabled a machine to do the work of eight people.
 In 1768, a group of spinners broke into Hargreaves’ house and destroyed his machines to prevent them from taking away their work.
 However, increased production per person eventually led to the drop in prices paid for thread.

 If we consider automation in a broader sense, even earlier examples exist.
 For instance, water wheels and windmills, used for grinding grain or pumping water, were early forms of automation that replaced human or animal labor, and these technologies date back to ancient times.
+The historical impact of automation on employment brings us to the modern-day question: will robots take my job, just as machines replaced spinners during the Industrial Revolution?

 In the context of modern automation, the first industrial robot, Unimate, was installed on a General Motors assembly line in New Jersey in 1959 and began to be mass produced in 1961.
 It performed tasks that were dangerous for humans, such as handling hot die-cast parts and welding.